 When is the deadline to apply for MDE 35d funding?

-See How Funding Can Support IMSE Training
+How Funding Can Support IMSE Training

-IMSE Impact can be integrated with existing programs or stand on its own for those K-2 students “learning to read” as well as Grades 3+ students “reading to learn” across all tiers of intervention.
+IMSE Impact can be integrated with existing programs or stand on its own for those K-3 students “learning to read” as well as Grades 3+ students “reading to learn” across all tiers of intervention.

 Teaching teachers to teach reading more effectively yields immediate returns for schools and districts.
 Effective instruction means: